 With this mandate in mind the Leadership Council of the St. Barnabas Mission agreed on September 28, 2013 that the SBM would serve as the hub of a variety of particular ministries responsive to the current needs of the Church and the World engaged in by its members according to their own vocations and charisms with each of these ministries being as spokes of a wheel with SBM at its center.
 This will be facilitated by discernment as each member determines with the help of others a path of service as they experience unity in diversity.

-Currently recognized spokes include the House Churches Initiative, the Ecumenical Roman Catholic Diocese of America (formerly the Ecumenical Catholic Diocese of America); the St. Thomas Fund for Eastern Christians and Palestinians; The Vicariate of the Good Shepherd for Eastern and Western Christians; the International Society of the Apostles Sts.
-Peter, Thomas and Mary Magdalene; The African Orthodox Church Initiative; the Old Catholic Confederation of the United States Initiative and the Emmaus Institute, Inc. Such recognized ministries may be of variable duration depending upon the needs and circumstances of any given time.
-The Ecumenical Roman Catholic Diocese of America may also be known by a DBA, the Ecumenical Catholic Diocese of America, as the intent of one is contained in the other and particular members may feel more comfortable with one or another.+William J. Manseau, SBM, D.Min.
+Currently recognized spokes include the House Churches Initiative, the Ecumenical roman Catholic Diocese of America (formerly the Ecumenical Catholic Diocese of America); the St. Thomas Fund for Eastern Christians and Palestinians; The Vicariate of the Good Shepherd for Eastern and Western Christians; the International Society of the Apostles Sts.
+Peter, Thomas and Mary Magdalene; The African Orthodox Church Initiative; and the Emmaus Institute, Inc. Such recognized ministries may be of variable duration depending upon the needs and circumstances of any given time.
+The Ecumenical roman Catholic Diocese of America may also be known by a DBA, the Ecumenical Catholic Diocese of America, as the intent of one is contained in the other and particular members may feel more comfortable with one or another.+William J. Manseau, SBM, D.Min.
 President

 The FCM/RCFCC (Federation of Christian Ministries/Roman Catholic Faith Community Council) award to Peter Paul Brennan reads: Making the Difference Awarded to Peter Paul Brennan In recognition of the outstanding early work and service in the Roman Catholic Renewal Movement and founding leadership of the Ecumenical Catholic Diocese of America and the Saint Barnabas Mission.
 Given this July 13, 2013, Philadelphia, Pennsylvania The Roman Catholic Faith Community Council of The Federation of Christian Ministries